 CLUNL – Linguistics Research Centre of NOVA University Lisbon

-The Linguistics Research Centre of NOVA University Lisbon (CLUNL) is a research unit that aims at promoting research in theoretical and applied Linguistics, to develop the advanced training of researchers, and to promote the dissemination of scientific data about the nature of language and the functioning of languages and texts.
+The Linguistics Research Centre of NOVA University Lisbon (CLUNL) is a research unit that aims at promoting research in theoretical and applied Linguistics, to develop advanced training for researchers and the promotion of the dissemination of scientific data on those domains concerned with the nature and structure of languages and texts.

-This research unit is funded by the Portuguese Foundation for Science and Technology (FCT), having obtained the qualification of Very Good in the latest evaluation exercise carried out by this governmental institution.
+This research unit is financed by the Portuguese Foundation for Science and Technology (FCT), having obtained the qualification of Very Good in the latest evaluation exercise carried out by this governmental institution.

 Major research domains

 Currently, CLUNL’s researchers are organized in three research groups:

 These groups are committed to investigating specific research topics, specially: L1 and L2 acquisition; forms and constructions in Portuguese; lexicography and lexicology; multimodality, multilingualism; approaches to language teaching (L1 and L2); natural language processing; theories of texts and discourses; terminologies and ontologies.

 - External Expert Opinion

 - XV Forum for Linguistic Sharing – cancelled